Changes to MMI Interview process for 2021 entry for General and Rural Admission Scheme Applicants (REAS)

 Teaching hospitals and travel requirements

-The main hospitals located in the Sydney area for clinical teaching are Campbelltown, Blacktown and Mount Druitt, although students should expect they may attend clinical learning at other Sydney hospitals from Year 1 of the program.
+The main hospitals for Western student clinical teaching are located in the Sydney area at Campbelltown, Blacktown and Mount Druitt, although students should expect they may attend clinical learning at other Sydney hospitals from Year 1 of the program.

 Whilst there is a shuttle bus running between Campbelltown Campus and Campbelltown hospitals, you will need to use either private motor vehicle, public transport or car pooling to access other locations.